GSA/ficam-playbooks/_fpki/announcements/5_health_it_removal.md

 This announcement provides details related to the CAs affected by this change.

-## What was the change?
+## What Was the Change?

 - **February 28, 2019:** Federal PKI issued a cross-certificate from the Federal Bridge CA 2016 to DigiCert Federated ID L3 CA.
   - The issuance of the new cross-certificate was to ensure operations for three (3) electronic prescriptions for controlled substance (EPCS) systems were not immediately impacted by the planned revocation of the Federal Bridge CA 2016 / DigiCert Federated ID CA-1 cross-certificate.
 - **March 4, 2019:** Federal PKI revoked the cross-certificate issued from the Federal Bridge CA 2016 to DigiCert Federated ID CA-1 CA.

-## What certification authorities were impacted?
+## What Certification Authorities Were Impacted?
 The following CAs are still **active** and may be used for the intended purposes.
 These CAs no longer have a trust relationship with - or are required to be audited for - Federal PKI compliance.

 Each CA is listed by common name with a link to additional CA certificate details in the [Additional Resources](#additional-resources) section.